Impact Corner

 We exist to close the remaining innovation gaps to reach net-zero emissions by 2050.
 To reach this objective, we accelerate innovation in critical industries – such as cement, aviation or shipping – where sustainable solutions are still in very early stages.
 We urge policy-makers to intensify and better prioritize their R&D activities.
 Moreover, we initiate and actively drive high-level research consortia on critical technologies for these neglected technological sectors.

-Our impact has been noticed by
+Our work has been noticed by

 "We were impressed by the level of FCA’s in-house expertise, depth of engagement with technical research, and sophisticated understanding of the innovation landscape.
 In addition, despite being a relatively new organization, FCA has already developed an effective track record of shaping EU policy and contributing to international climate discourse through engagement with UN organizations.
 We think FCA fills a critical gap in the climate policy ecosystem by connecting lessons and learnings from its ‘boots on the ground’ technical work to high-level policymaking."